mikeygough/my-ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 Fetch the weather data from openweathermap.org using the `fetch()` api.

-8. Use components to display the weather data
+### Challenge 6: Use components to display the weather data

+Display the weather data in another component.
+Imagine you have a Weather component, this component might use another component to display the weather data rather than doing all of the work to laod and display the data itself.

+Imagine the structure of your app as:

+- Weather (loads the data and handles the form)
+  - DisplayWeather (display the data after it's loaded)

+You might pass the weather data into the Display Weather component as props!
+This component then does all of the work of formatting, displaying, and styling the weather data.

+### Challenge 7: Use Conditional Rendering

+When the app loads there isn't any weather data.
+It's also possible that you might get an error from the server in the case of a bad zip code.
+In these cases we can't display the weather data.
+Solve this problem with conditional rendering!

+Use one of the conditional rendering patterns to display an alternate message when there is no data to display.

+The goal here is to display something in place of the Weather data when the weather data has not yet been loaded.
+For example

+Check the notes from class: https://github.com/Tech-at-DU/ACS-3330-Single-Page-Web-Applications/blob/master/Lessons/lesson-05.md

+For more information:

-9. Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to display the data after it is loaded
+[conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to display the data after it is loaded

 ### Stretch Challenges